The best Mac VPN in 2023

 Surfshark provides exceptional value for money, with unlimited simultaneous connections, industry-leading speeds, and well-rounded security measures.
 It's very well suited for those who want to access global Netflix libraries and other streaming sites.
 For the price, you can't go wrong.

 Surfshark is an excellent cheap VPN that stands tall as a capable Mac VPN thanks to its recent upgrades to be Apple M1 compatible.
-And as always, Surfshark proved itself to be the fastest VPN I've tested, maxing out at an impressive 950 Mbps.
+Plus, like Nord, Surfshark proved itself to be one of the fastest VPNs I've tested, maxing out at an impressive 950 Mbps.

 With full support for WireGuard, OpenVPN, and IKEv2, industry-standard AES-256 encryption, and a few extra features like split tunneling and Double Hop, along with Clean Web 2.0 ad and malware blocking, it's a complete package.
 The simple, friendly Mac interface also makes these features easy to use, and just like ExpressVPN, it's a great option for first-timers.